 - Nestled in what appears to be a galvanized tray, this adorable fairy garden could definitely be made at home – source Mystic Mountain Arts

-- I think this unique two story fairy house resembles an old fashioned doll house, from Brooke Kelly Art – we can no longer find a link for this.
+- I think this unique two-story fairy house resembles an old-fashioned dollhouse, from Brooke Kelly Art – we can no longer find a link for this.

 Fairy Garden Kits and Accessories

 Many people enjoy creating fairy gardens without having to actually make all the little pieces and parts.
 There are tons of fairy garden kits available as well as individual accessories.
 There are SO MANY fairy garden kits on Etsy you’ll definitely want to check out.
 When you’re thinking of fairy garden ideas, don’t forget the accessories!

 - What would a fairy garden be without a fairy?
-This adorable little set includes a pretty fairy and her rocking chair as well as two woodland friends.
+This adorable little set includes a pretty fairy and her chair as well as some woodland friends.

 - Just imagine how cute this furniture set would look in your new fairy garden!

 - A fairy garden would not be complete without a large selection of toadstools on display.